BlvckBytes/BBReflect/README.md

 <!-- This file is rendered by https://github.com/BlvckBytes/readme_helper -->

+🧨 WARNING: The API documentation is out of sync, use at your own risk!

 # BBReflect

 Reflection utility library used for finding handle dependencies by describing them through the